 Some people may experience the following symptoms and related rash signs:

 - Bumps on the skin.

 If you have a new rash and have a fever or other general illness associated with the inflammation, it would be best to see your doctor.
 They can also accumulate more significant rash symptoms, for example, wheezing or dangerously low blood pressure.

 Hives are very itchy, while other drug-caused rashes are mildly itchy, if at all.

 - Infection – An area of the body that has been infected by a virus, bacteria, or fungus can develop a rash.
 A viral rash can be symmetrical and occur anywhere on the body.
 Bacterial rashes vary widely in color and shape.

-- Fungal eruptions : These are usually bright red in color and may not have a border.
-Treatment will be determined by the cause of the infection.
+- Fungal eruptions: These are usually bright red and may not have a border.
+The cause of the infection will determine treatment.

 - Drug rashes: Some medications can cause a skin rash as a side effect.

-- Seborrheic dermatitis : Seborrheic dermatitis is a very common rash characterized by scaly patches and peeling of the skin.
+- Seborrheic dermatitis: Seborrheic dermatitis is a widespread rash characterized by scaly patches and peeling skin.
 Dandruff and crib flap are forms of seborrheic dermatitis, although the rash can also occur on the face, neck, and back.

 - Stasis dermatitis: Stasis dermatitis occurs on the lower legs and is caused by poor circulation.

 When to seek medical attention for skin rashes.